East Indonesia Mujahideen

-The East Indonesia Mujahideen (Mujahidin Indonesia Timur; abbreviated MIT) was an Islamist militant group operating out of Poso, Sulawesi in Indonesia.
+The East Indonesia Mujahideen (Mujahidin Indonesia Timur; abbreviated MIT) was an Islamist militant group operating out of Poso, Central Sulawesi, Indonesia.
 The group was led by Abu Wardah (also known as Santoso) until he was killed by Indonesian police on 18 July 2016.
 After the death of Santoso, the group was led by Ali Kalora until he was killed on 18 September 2021.
 The group has pledged allegiance to the Islamic State.

 MIT was proscribed by the United Nations Security Council under the Al-Qaeda Sanctions Committee on 29 September 2015.
-The US Department of State has designated MIT as a terrorist organisation.
+The U.S. Department of State has designated MIT as a terrorist organisation.

 MIT has largely carried out its operations within Sulawesi but has threatened to attack targets across Indonesia.
 The group's operations have typically avoided operations that would cause civilian casualties, but was reportedly involved in clashes between Muslims and Christians in Maluku province between 1999 and 2002.

 History

 The group was founded in 2010 by Santoso in Central Sulawesi area.
 The group was closely affiliated with West Indonesia Mujahideen that is led by Abu Roban.
 Abu Roban was later killed in 2013 during a police raid in Central Java.

 In 2012, Santoso was chosen to be the leader of the group.
 Santoso was killed by Indonesian forces in 2016.
 His successor, Ali Kalora, was killed on 18 September 2021 alongside another militant by Indonesian security personnel in a forest near the village of Astina, located in the Parigi Moutong Regency of Central Sulawesi.

-On 29 September 2022 last member of East Indonesia Mujahideen is killed by Detachment 88.
+On 29 September 2022, the last member of East Indonesia Mujahideen was killed by Detachment 88.
 Even though all of its members have been killed or arrested, the Madago Raya operation will continue so that similar organizations are not formed again.
 As of 2023, the group is defunct.